gmozu/Employee-Wellness-and-Absenteeism-Analysis/README.md

 - **Calculate a Wage Increase** or annual compensation for Non-Smokers for – Insurance Budget of $983,221 for all Non-Smokers
 - **Create a Dashboard** for HR to understand Absenteeism at work.

-**_Disclaimer_**: _All datasets and reports do not represent any company, institution or country, but just a dummy mock data to demonstrate my skills of Data Analysis with Power BI._
+**_Disclaimer_**: _All datasets and reports do not represent any company, institution or country, but just a dummy mock data to demonstrate my skills of Data Analysis with SQL and Power BI._

 ## Problem Statement